-NIPS requires electronic submissions.
-The electronic submission site is https://cmt.research.microsoft.com/NIPS2016/

-Please read carefully the instructions below and follow them faithfully.
+- 6 NIPS requires electronic submissions.
+The electronic submission site is - 7 https://cmt.research.microsoft.com/NIPS2017/ - 8 Please read carefully the instructions below and follow them faithfully.

-1.1 Style
+9 1.1 Style

-Papers to be submitted to NIPS 2016 must be prepared according to the instructions presented here.
-Papers may only be up to eight pages long, including figures.
-Since 2009 an additional ninth page containing only acknowledgments and/or cited references is allowed.
-Papers that exceed nine pages will not be reviewed, or in any other way considered for presentation at the conference.

-The margins in 2016 are the same as since 2007, which allow for $\sim 15\%$ more words in the paper compared to earlier years.

-Authors are required to use the NIPS LATEX style files obtainable at the NIPS website as indicated below.
+- 10 Papers to be submitted to NIPS 2017 must be prepared according to the instructions presented here. - 11 Papers may only be up to eight pages long, including figures.
+This does not include acknowledgments - and cited references which are allowed on subsequent pages.
+Papers that exceed these limits will not - be reviewed, or in any other way considered for presentation at the conference. - 14 The margins in 2017 are the same as since 2007, which allow for $\sim 15\%$ more words in the paper - 15 compared to earlier years. - Authors are required to use the NIPS LATEX style files obtainable at the NIPS website as indicated - below.
 Please make sure you use the current files and not previous versions.
-Tweaking the style files may be grounds for rejection.
+Tweaking the style files - may be grounds for rejection.